 Problem solving skills are collaborative, iterative skills that help you approach a problem and, ultimately, solve it.
 Developing your problem solving skills isn’t about always having the “right” answer to every problem—rather, people with great problem solving skills practice approaching problems from new perspectives and methodically working towards a solution.

 To become a great problem solver, start digging a little deeper into your decisions.
 Why did you make a certain choice, and was there a different one you could have made?
-Even if the answer is “no,” questioning your motivation and your solutions can help you practice your problem solving skills and better approach problems in the future.
+Even if the answer is “no,” questioning your intrinsic motivation and your solutions can help you practice your problem solving skills and better approach problems in the future.

 For a lot of project managers, organization is the most intimidating soft skill.
 You might think organization is either something you “have” or “don’t have.”
 But, like every other project management skill in this article, you can develop your organizational skills and become a Marie Kondo in your own right.